 Barristers from Serjeants’ Inn have represented interested persons in many lengthy and high-profile inquests attracting intense media scrutiny.
 Examples include:

-- the Hillsborough inquests – John Beggs QC, Michael Mylonas QC, Paul Spencer, James Berry, Oliver Williamson and Aaron Rathmell were instructed on behalf of five different interested persons;
+- the Hillsborough inquests – John Beggs KC, Michael Mylonas KC, Paul Spencer, James Berry, Oliver Williamson and Aaron Rathmell were instructed on behalf of five different interested persons;

 - the inquests into the deaths of the seven British men killed in the Al-Quaeda siege of a gas plant at In Amenas in Algeria.
-Bridget Dolan QC was instructed as Counsel to the Inquest, while Katie Gollop QC acted for a widow of one of the men and Claire Watson represented the Metropolitan Police;
+Bridget Dolan KC was instructed as Counsel to the Inquest, while Katie Gollop KC acted for a widow of one of the men and Claire Watson represented the Metropolitan Police;

 - the inquest into the death of Connor Sparrowhawk – Malcolm Fortune, Alan Jenkins, Michael Walsh and Oliver Williamson were instructed by four other interested persons;

 - the inquest into the death of Raoul Moat – John Beggs KC represented Northumbria Police;

-- the inquests following the 7th July 2005 London bombings John Beggs QC, James Watson QC, and Sarah Simcock
+- the inquests following the 7th July 2005 London bombings John Beggs KC, James Watson KC, and Sarah Simcock